 In order to access the Eagle Rock Network and the Internet, all students must have a signed consent form on file.
 The AUP presents the acceptable rules and etiquette for Internet use.

 Students must attend school every day and arrive on time to all classes 100% of the time.
-Students with five or more unverified/unexcused absences in the current school year will be referred to Operation Bright Future.
-Students with excessive tardies will be assigned detention hours and may eventually be cited for truancy.
+Students with five or more unverified/unexcused absences in the current school year will be referred to the Pupil Services and Attendance (PSA) Counselor.
 Regardless of whether an absence is verified, unverified, excused, or unexcused, parents or guardians must always send a note with the student to the Attendance Office when a student is absent or tardy.
 If the absence is for more than 3 days, the note must be from a medical office.
 THE ATTENDANCE OFFICE DOES NOT ACCEPT PHONE CALLS TO EXCUSE AN ABSENCE OR TARDY.

 Returning from an absence: